Skip to content

 Put simply, if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.

-Practically speaking, open the Ramp Gradient calculadora widget at the top of the page.
+Without the jargon, open the Ramp Gradient Calculator widget at the top of the page.
 Calculate ramp gradient as a ratio, percentage and angle, with UK Building Regulations Part M compliance flags.
 UK Part M requires no steeper than 1:15 on a ramp up to 5 m long (6.67%) and 1:12 (8.33%) on short ramps — wheelchair users need gentler gradients on longer runs.

-Here's the plain-English summary: open the Ramp Gradient calculadora widget at the top of the page.
+Tldr: open the Ramp Gradient Calculator widget at the top of the page.
 Calculate ramp gradient as a ratio, percentage and angle, with UK Building Regulations Part M compliance flags.
 UK Part M requires no steeper than 1:15 on a ramp up to 5 m long (6.67%) and 1:12 (8.33%) on short ramps — wheelchair users need gentler gradients on longer runs.

 References